The Dark Side: 12 Critical Disadvantages of Gig Economy (2025)

 TL;DR: Key Takeaways

-• Benefits Crisis: 73% of gig workers lack employer-sponsored health insurance, costing $500-$1,200 monthly out-of-pocket
+• Benefits Crisis: 73% of gig staff lack employer-sponsored medical insurance coverage protection safety, costing $500-$1,200 month-to-month out-of-pocket

-• Hidden Costs: Self-employment taxes (15.3%), equipment, and platform fees consume 25-35% of gross earnings
+• Hidden Costs: Self-employment taxes (15.3%), units, however as a result — honestly so so platform expenses eat 25-35% of gross earnings

 Understanding the Gig Economy in 2025: Beyond the Hype